Why are Employee Bonuses Essential in Referral Recruiting?

 Appreciation plays a significant role in how satisfied employees are with their job.
 A study by ManpowerGroup showed that over 90% of employees want to receive regular and honest feedback on their performance.
 Employees also consider it important when bosses show genuine interest in them as people.
 Appreciation from superiors and managers for well-performed tasks is also an important factor for job satisfaction, affirmed by more than 90% of surveyed employees.

 Appreciation matters more than praise.
 Praise is usually expressed spontaneously in relation to a specific professional achievement.
-Expressing appreciation instead is a permanent attitude that superiors should incorporate into their relationships with employees.
+Instead, expressing appreciation is a permanent attitude that superiors should incorporate into their relationships with employees.

 Employee referrals are of utmost importance to the company.
 Companies should clearly demonstrate this to their employees.
 This is why rewards (monetary and/or non-monetary) are essential for a successful employee referral program.
 They highlight the appreciation towards employees actively engaging with it.
 Furthermore, referrals are beneficial to companies also because they help establish trust between employers and employees.
 Employees feel involved in the company’s growth and that their opinions are heard.